ihmeuw/vivarium/docs/source/concepts/population.rst

 was created with can be updated in this way.
 The only exception is at simulant initialization time, when initial state must be created.

-Population views can themselves create subviews through the subview method.
-This generates a new population view that is constrained by it's parents columns and query string in addition to whatever arguments it is passed, with the requirement that it's columns must be a subset of its parent view's.

-<<TODO: Potentially a view to subview picture showing additional constraining>>

 Creating Simulants
 ------------------